Creating and Running a PHPixie Project on macOS with ServBay

 /web

-directory?The entry script for a PHPixie project is located at
+directory?The entry point for a PHPixie project is

 web/index.php

-Save your configuration.
-ServBay will automatically configure Caddy and update your local hosts file (if necessary), mapping
+Save the configuration.
+ServBay will automatically set up Caddy and update your local hosts file (if necessary), ensuring

 servbay-phpixie-test.local

-For step-by-step details, refer to Adding Your First Website.
+For more detailed steps, see Adding Your First Website.

-Create a Sample Controller: Add the following to
+Create Example Controller: Add the following code to

 src/App/HTTP/Controller/Home.php